-An application may be downloaded here, completed and brought with you to the Sheriff's Office along with the following one of the following: Valid Driver's License, state-issued ID or military ID.
+You may submit your application online, or an application may be downloaded here, completed and brought with you to the Sheriff's Office along with one of the following: Valid Driver's License or state-issued ID.
 (Address on the form must be the same as on driver's license.)

 Please note the following regarding Nonferrous Metal Permits:

 • Permits are issued by the Sheriff's Office in the county in which the individual resides.